 The AP sends Message 5 to the STA_I.
 On receipt of Message 5, the STA_I checks that the key replay counter corresponds to Message 5.
 If not, it silently discards the message.
 Otherwise,

-a) The STA_I verifies the Message 4 MIC using the STA P PTKSA.
-If the calculated MIC does not match the MIC that the AP included in the EAPOL-Key frame, the STA_I silently discards Message 5.
+a) The STA_I verifies the Message 5 MIC using the STA_I PTKSA if an AEAD cipher is not used.
+If the calculated MIC does not match the MIC that the AP included in the EAPOL-Key frame or AEAD decryption operation returns failure, the STA_I silently discards Message 5.

-b) If the MIC is correct, the STA_I identifies the PeerKey session using the INonce sent as part of the Key Nonce field of Message 5.
+b) If the MIC is correct or the AEAD decryption steps succeed, the STA_I identifies the PeerKey session using the INonce sent as part of the Key Nonce field of Message 5.
 If STA_I has an existing PeerKey state for this session, i.e., STA_I has initiated this message exchange using Message 1 and this message is a follow-up to that.
 If STA_I has an existing PeerKey state for this session, STA_I shall silently discard Message 5.

 12.7.8.5 Error Reporting